pepe-olivert/GA_competition/README.md

-# MTSP: Genetic algotihm implementation
+# MTSP: Genetic algorithm implementation

 ## Introduction
 The Multiple Traveling Salesman Problem is an extension of the classic Traveling Salesman Problem, which seeks to find the shortest possible route that visits each city in a given set and returns to the starting city.
 In the MTSP, there are multiple salesmen who start from a central depot, visit a subset of cities, and return to the depot.
 The goal is to minimize the total distance traveled by all salesmen while ensuring that every city is visited exactly once.